squarepear/nixos-configs/README.md

 # `nixos-configs`
-Heavily inspired by the configs of [zachlatta](https://github.com/zachlatta/nixos-configs) and [Xe](https://github.com/Xe/nixos-configs).
+Seperated in to `pkgs/` and `gui/` for easy installation on server devices. importing `default.nix`s will import all files in the directory.

 ## [`hosts/`](./hosts/)

 ### [reshiram](./hosts/reshiram)
 Desktop.
-Ryzen 5600x CPU, 16gb 3600mhz CL16 memory, Radeon RX 550 GPU.
+Ryzen 5600x CPU, 16gb 3600mhz CL16 memory, Radeon RX 550 4gb GPU.